Compare your auto insurance quotes from over 50 of Canada's most trusted insurance providers.

 Your driving record: The number of years you've been licensed and whether or not you've had any convictions (traffic violations) or been involved in at-fault collisions, will play a role in how much you pay for your auto insurance coverage.
+To get the best vehicle insurance premium, you have to build a history that shows you are not a high-risk driver.
+This takes time.
+Young drivers typically start off by being listed as an occasional driver on their parent's vehicle to get those valuable years of experience.
 If you have a clean driving record, your premium will be lower than if you've had a conviction or accident.

 Where you live and drive: If you live in a rural area, chances are you'll pay less than someone who lives and drives in a city where there are more drivers on the road, and the likelihood of getting into a collision is higher.
 Also, more vehicles tend to be stolen in urban areas.